mosip/documentation/docs/inji-wallet/technical-overview/integration-guide/pixelpass.md

 const zipdata = <zip-byte-array>;
 const decompressedData = decodeBinary(zipdata);
 ```
-The `decodeBinary` will take a `UInt8ByteArray`  as parameter and gives us unzipped string.
-Currently only zip binary data is only supported.

 ### To get Mapped CBOR data from JSON:

 **getMappedData( jsonData, mapper, cborEnable )**

+The `getMappedData` takes 3 arguments a JSON and a map with which we will be creating a new map with keys and values mapped based on the mapper.
+The third parameter is an optional value to enable or disable CBOR encoding on the mapped data.

 - `jsonData` - A JSON data.
 - `mapper` - A Map which is used to map with the JSON.